 What margins should I use on a resume?

 Use margins between 0.5 and 1 inch on all sides.
-Standard margins (1 inch) provide clean white space and are safest for printing and ATS parsing.
-You can reduce to 0.5 inches if needed for space, but never go smaller—it looks cramped and may cut off when printed.
+One-inch margins provide comfortable white space and print safely on any device.
+You can reduce to 0.5 inches if needed, but narrower margins look cramped and may clip when printed.

 Should my resume have columns?